Supporters of a pro-Palestinian activist arrested and charged with violating...

 The criminal case has been dismissed against Nassau’s first protester to be charged under the county’s face-mask ban, a pro-Palestinian activist wearing a keffiyeh at a demonstration.

 Xavier Roa, 26, of Bellmore, had been arrested Sept.
-15 during a protest in Cedarhurst.
-Police at the time said they took him into custody after asking him if the covering, a symbol of Palestinian culture and nationalism, was for the exempted purpose of a medical or religious reason, and he said it was worn “in solidarity for the Palestinian movement.”
+15 during the demonstration, which was in Cedarhurst.
+At the time, the police department said that he was taken into custody after an officer asked him whether the covering, a symbol of Palestinian culture and nationalism, was for the exempted purpose of a medical or religious reason, and he said it was worn “in solidarity for the Palestinian movement.”

 Roa was charged under the Nassau Mask Transparency Act, which makes it a misdemeanor to cover one’s face in public except for religious or medical purposes.
 The maximum penalty is a year in jail and a $1,000 fine.